matcha-ai/matcha/docs/tensor/utils.md

 # Utilities

-Miscellanous, handy operations out-of-the-box.
+Miscellaneous, handy operations out-of-the-box.
 Note that all of them can be used inside the [Flow](flow/), including side-effects.

 ## Printing